 Preparing Students for the Next Step: Secondary to Postsecondary Student Transitions

 The State Board of Education focused on secondary to postsecondary student transitions during their March, May, and July 2017 Board meetings and community forums.
 To summarize the information the Board received during those six months from students, parents, administrators, and both government and nonprofit representatives, staff have created a report on student transitions.
-The full report includes a variety of helpful resources for individuals involved in preparing students for transitions, as well as hyperlinks to additional background information (which were part of the Board meeting materials).
-You can find the full report here or the executive summary here.
+The full report includes a variety of helpful resources for individuals involved in preparing students for transitions, as well as links to additional background information (which were part of the Board meeting materials).

 Staff also produced two videos as part of the full report.
 The first (see directly below) is a compilation of Board member reflections on what they learned from community forums as well as quotes from students present at the forums.
 At the end of this page, there is the recording of the four student panel (two high school and two community college students) the Board heard as part of their Walla Walla meeting.